The Lectin-Free Diet

 Food B: sets off symptom Z

-If you want to have the greatest impact with a lectin free diet, then removing the most common offenders first for a temporary time period can be a powerful way to approach things, as you get a real baseline level of what the possibilities are.
+If you want to have the greatest impact with this diet, then removing the most common offenders first for a temporary time period can be a powerful way to approach things, as you get a real baseline level of what the possibilities are.

 Here are just some of the symptoms that have been traced back to being set off by lectins via food sensitivity reactions.